Animal Behavior & ConservationAbout the

 Department: Psychology

-Designed to meet the research needs and interests of individual students under the direction of a faculty sponsor.
+Designed to meet the research needs and interests of individual students under the direction of a faculty sponsor or internship coordinator.
 This may involve independent reading, tutorials, independent research projects, or participation in ongoing faculty research.
 Projects culminate in an APA-style research report or literature review.
+Note – Internship track students will conduct independent research under the guidance of the Internship coordinator and will not work in the lab of a faculty mentor.
+May be taken multiple times with permission of the department.
+May be taken in conjunction with other Independent Study courses (PSYCH 69000, PSYCH 69100, PSYCH 692000) for a total of 9 credits as long as each time the course is taken, the course content differs in topic or scope.

 PSYCH 70500 - Statistical Methods in Psychology I